-- a.
-Low- to moderate-income Limited Clientele (LMC), as defined by income limits or presumed benefit refers to persons who earn 80 percent or less of HAMFI for the county of residence, as updated annually by HUD.
+Low- to moderate-income Limited Clientele (LMC), as defined by income limits or presumed benefit, refers to persons who earn 80 percent or less of HAMFI for the county of residence, as updated annually by HUD.
 Presumed benefit LMC refers to persons who, as a category, are typically low income.

 - Seniors

 - Persons with a disability

-- Homeless persons
+- People experiencing homelessness

 - Abused children and battered spouses

 - Illiterate adults

 - Persons living with acquired immunodeficiency syndrome (AIDS)

 - Migrant farmworkers

-- b.
-LMA are identified using census tracts and block groups.
-LMA may also be identified through an income survey.
-See Appendix H for additional information regarding CDBG income surveys, which:

-- Are based on the American Community Survey using Census Geographies